anoushkrit/MOOCs/TensorFlow-in-Practice/Convolutional-Neural-Networks-in-TensorFlow/README.md

 #### Week 2

-In this week, we will work on the powerful functions provided by TensorFlow for
+In this week, we will work on the powerful functions provided by TensorFlow for data preprocessing on-the-fly.

 #### Week 3